bioexcel/qmmm_bpg/running_cp2k/cp2k_output.rst

 and the SCF calculation has not converged a warning will be printed and the SCF will be abandoned.
 Information on how to handle this is given in the troubleshooting chapter.

-Upon successful convergence energy (and force specified) information is printed.
+Upon successful convergence energy (and force if specified) information is printed.

 .. code-block ::